Published in the Minneapolis Sunday Tribune July 2, 1911

 Whoever sees a rocky hillside lit up with the tall candles of the white larkspur (Note 2) will decide that they outrank with their ethereal beauty the great blue larkspurs in the formal garden of royal pedigree.
 Burly bumblebees flock about the plants, clasping each flower in turn upon the wand like stalks and thrusting their long tongues into the upturned spurs to extract the sweets within.

 It seems necessary to write a work in favor of what are usually called weeds, which may be defined as plants out of place, growing where we wish something else to grow.
-The Cow Parsnip [Heracleum maximum] shows fine decorative possibilities.
+The print of the Cow Parsnip [Heracleum maximum - she is referring to the photo in the article] shows fine decorative possibilities.
 A rampant growth of this herb gave character to a certain roadside.
 Barely an hour after a photograph was taken, the plants were mown down and nothing left in their place by monotonous stubble.
 A plea is offered for the next season: O scytheman, spare this weed!
 It is harmless, and does its best to make glad the waste places.
 It is named for the god Hercules on account of its massive bulk.
 Compare it with the castor bean occupying the central post of honor in an ornamental mound of flowers.
-Has it not as vigorous a growth; are not the leaves as large and finely formed and the flowers as beautiful as that of the favored imported canna?
+Has it not as vigorous a growth; are not the leaves as large and finely formed and the flowers as beautiful as that of the favored imported bean?

 It was a favorite with its namesake, Linnaeus, and that it becomes of every one who once enjoys its exquisite delicacy and fragrance.
 The wild garden in Glenwood Park is the only place where it may be found in Minneapolis.
 To conserve this flower alone is a sufficient reason for the perpetuation of the place.